DeloitteDigitalAT/core-banking/README.md

 ## Configure static code analysis tools
-- Checksyle: used to enforce Java coding convenions and formatting specified in `/config/checkstyle/checkstyle.xml`.
+- git hook: used to enforce Java coding convenions and formatting specified in `/config/checkstyle/checkstyle.xml`.
+And linting for JS.
 Configuration guide is available at https://github.com/DeloitteDigitalAT/core-banking/blob/master/config/checkstyle/README.md
 - Sonar
 - TBD

-## Install pre-commit hook for checkstyle, ESlint and Prettier
+### Install git pre-commit hook for checkstyle, ESlint and Prettier

 The project uses the following git hook (commands executed on `git commit`):